-Defending San Diego Crimes Against Children Requires Experience
+Defending Crimes Against Children in California

 The Stakes Are High

 Crimes against children cases in California are often litigated where the stakes involve a possible sentence of many decades or even life in prison.
-The defense attorney must also prepare against the possibility of a client being labeled a Sexually Violent Predator, which will result in an involuntary civil commitment that can last long after any prison sentence is finished.
+The defense attorney must also prepare against the possibility of a client being labeled a sexually violent predator, which will result in an involuntary civil commitment that can last long after any prison sentence is finished.

 For those defendants facing a probation sentence, in the event of a conviction, there are probation conditions specially imposed in these matters: residency restrictions, registration as a sex offender, polygraph, and sex offender counseling, to name a few.
 Indeed, the sex registration provisions carry past probationary period and lasts for life.
 For a paroled defendant, G.P.S. tracking may be mandated, and parolee residency restrictions are often so sever the defendant is forced to live in a desert community or disappear onto the streets.
 Thankfully, the courts are not trying to enforce a castration requirement that is still on the books.